Eladio Zárate: Playing career

-As manager
+Managerial career

 Zárate began his career as manager in 1974.
 He coached Coquimbo Unido along with Enrique Hormazábal in 1976.
 He also served as the assistant of Cayetano Ré in Guaraní in the 1984 season, when they became the Paraguayan champions, among others.

 As head coach, he led several teams in the Paraguayan second level and also regional teams until 2000.

-Personal life
+Personal life and death

-He married María Dolores López, a Chilean who played volleyball for Unión Española and is the niece of Juan Martínez, a former player of Rangers de Talca.
+Zárate married María Dolores López, a Chilean who played volleyball for Unión Española and is the niece of Juan Martínez, a former player of Rangers de Talca.

-He is the uncle of the former Paraguay international footballer, Diego Gavilán.
+He was the uncle of the former Paraguay international footballer, Diego Gavilán.

 His eldest son, who was with the Guaraní youth ranks, died of leukaemia, aged 17.
 His youngest son, Marcos, is a former footballer who played at minor categories of the Spanish football and trialled with Unión Española in 2003.

+Zárate died on 3 May 2026, aged 84, in Lambaré, Paraguay.